 It is expensive and time-consuming to litigate divorce and post-divorce disputes involving child custody, visitation, property division, spousal support, relocation, and modification.
-The team at the law firm of Beverly K. Ballinger, P.A., is always on the lookout for ways to resolve our clients’ cases in the most cost-effective manner.
+The team at Ballinger Law Firm is always on the lookout for ways to resolve our clients’ cases in the most cost-effective manner.
 To assist in that goal, Beverly K. Ballinger is a Certified Family Court Mediator.

 Mediation is an affordable alternative to litigation that allows the parties to exert more control over the outcome and settle their disagreements while avoiding the cost, time, and stress associated with a protracted courtroom battle.
 It is also a valuable way to minimize the emotional burden of divorce and preserve fragile family relationships.